autogluon/autogluon-rag/README.md

 There is also a `shared` section in the config file for parameters that do not refer to a specific module.
 Currently, the parameters in `shared` are:
 ```
 pipeline_batch_size: Optional batch size to use for pre-processing stage (Data Processing, Embedding, Vector DB Module)

+safety_factor: A factor to account for memory overhead and ensure safe memory usage (default is 0.5).
+Increasing the safety factor will increase the calculated batch size

+max_files_per_batch: The maximum number of files to include in a batch (default is 100).
+This is to ensure that an extremely large batch size is not used when calculating the optimal batch size.
 ```